matrix-org/synapse/docs/saml_mapping_providers.md

       to build a new user.
 The following keys are allowed:
        * `mxid_localpart` - Required.
 The mxid localpart of the new user.
        * `displayname` - The displayname of the new user.
+* `parse_config(config)`
+    - This method should have the `@staticmethod` decoration.
+    - Arguments:
+        - `config` - A `dict` representing the parsed content of the `saml2_config.user_mapping_provider.config` homeserver config option.
+           Runs on homeserver startup.
+Providers should extract any option values they need here.
+    - Whatever is returned will be passed back to the user mapping provider module's `__init__` method during construction.
+* `get_required_attributes(config)`
+    - This method should have the `@staticmethod` decoration.
+    - Arguments:
+        - `config` - A `dict` representing the parsed content of the `saml2_config.user_mapping_provider.config` homeserver config option.
+           Runs on homeserver startup.
+Providers should extract any option values they need here.
+    - Returns a tuple of two sets.
+The first set equates to the saml auth response attributes that are required for the module to function, whereas the second set consists of those attributes which can be used if available, but are not necessary.

 ## Synapse's Default Provider